ZelongZeng/ZelongZeng.github.io/_pages/about.md

 # About Me
 Hi, there 👋.
 I’m currently a Researcher at [SenseTime Japan](https://www.sensetime.jp/) (センスタイムジャパン), where I work on deep learning and computer vision related to autonomous driving technology.
-I received my PhD degree from the Graduate School of IST, [the University of Tokyo](https://www.i.u-tokyo.ac.jp/index.shtml) in March, 2023, advised by Prof. [Shin'ichi Satoh](https://scholar.google.com/citations?hl=en&user=7aEF5cQAAAAJ&view_op=list_works&sortby=pubdate).
-Before that, I receive my Master's degrees from the University of Tokyo in 2020 and the bachelor’s degree from Shandong University in 2016.
+I received my PhD degree from the Graduate School of IST at [the University of Tokyo](https://www.i.u-tokyo.ac.jp/index.shtml) in March 2023, advised by Prof. [Shin'ichi Satoh](https://scholar.google.com/citations?hl=en&user=7aEF5cQAAAAJ&view_op=list_works&sortby=pubdate).
+Before that, I received my Master's degrees from the University of Tokyo in 2020 and the bachelor’s degree from Shandong University in 2016.

 **Research interest:** Object detection / segmentation related to autonomous driving, image retrieval and metric learning. *If you are seeking any form of academic cooperation or [intership](https://www.sensetime.jp/joinus/internship), please feel free to email me at [zengzelong@sensetime.jp](zengzelong@sensetime.jp)*

 # 🔥 News
-- 2023.4: I join [SenseTime Japan](https://www.sensetime.jp/) (センスタイムジャパン) as a AI Researcher in Tokyo.
+- 2023.04: I join [SenseTime Japan](https://www.sensetime.jp/) (センスタイムジャパン) as a AI Researcher in Tokyo.
-- 2023.3: 🎉🎉 I successfully received my PhD degree from the University of Tokyo!
+- 2023.03: 🎉🎉 I successfully received my PhD degree from the University of Tokyo!
-- 2023.3: I released the code ([PLCD](https://github.com/ZelongZeng/PLCD) and [OBD-SD](https://github.com/ZelongZeng/OBD-SD_Pytorch)) of my two papers in Github.
+- 2023.03: I released the code ([PLCD](https://github.com/ZelongZeng/PLCD) and [OBD-SD](https://github.com/ZelongZeng/OBD-SD_Pytorch)) of my two papers in Github.

 # 📝 Publications
 - ``Preprint 2022`` [Self-distillation with Online Diffusion on Batch Manifolds Improves Deep Metric Learning](https://arxiv.org/abs/2211.07566) **Zelong Zeng**, Fan Yang, Hong Liu, Shin'ichi Satoh \| [**Code**](https://github.com/ZelongZeng/PLCD)